 Personally, I think that Crown & Buckle have done a superb job with the Chevron.
 It’s a bit different from other straps on the market, and you get an instructional diagram with the strap that talks you through adjusting it.
 Once you’ve figured it out it’s pretty simple, and you won’t have to worry about resizing.
 Sure, the Chevron is not the cheapest strap on the market, but the material and hardware both feel great.
 I’m also a big fan of some of the colour options.
 It would be all too easy for Crown and Buckle to stick to just the basics, but by interweaving too colour fabrics they’ve kicked things up a notch.

-You can purchase the Chevron in either 20mm or 22mm and in a variety of colours and hardware finishes from Crown & Buckle’s website here.
+You can purchase the Crown and Buckle Chevron in either 20mm or 22mm and in a variety of colours and hardware finishes from Crown & Buckle’s website here.

-Not convinced by Crown & Buckle’s Chevron?
+Not convinced by Crown and Buckle’s Chevron?
 Why not check out my other strap reviews?